cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 ---------------------------------------------
 Please follow the steps below in order to deploy tests in a cloud provider.

-Refer to section "Using Docker" to use the Docker image we provide to avoid dealing with required packages and dependencies.
+Refer to section :ref:`Using Docker<using-docker>` to use the Docker image we provide to avoid dealing with required packages and dependencies.

 1.1 Dependencies
 ==========================